What is a Recovery Startup Business for Employee Retention Credit?

 Understanding the Employee Retention Credit

 The Employee Retention Credit (ERC or ERTC) is a refundable tax credit provided by the IRS, calculated based on a percentage of the wages that qualify for your employees.
-Its purpose is to offer support to business owners during the economic challenges posed by the Covid-19 pandemic.
+Its purpose is to support business owners during the economic challenges posed by the Covid-19 pandemic.

 Enacted as part of the CARES Act in 2020, alongside initiatives like the PPP (Paycheck Protection Program) and Economic Injury Disaster Loans (EIDL), the ERC stands out as a particularly favorable option for business owners.